Accounting for Patient Care Costs

 Cost Accounting Standard (CAS) 9905.501 requires consistency in estimating, accumulating, and reporting costs.
 The purposes of this standard are to make the cost accounting practices in estimating costs for its proposals consistent with those practices used in accumulating and reporting costs during contract performance, and to provide a basis for comparing such costs.
 (See University of Florida Policy on Charging Costs Directly to Sponsored Projects)

 Cost Accounting Standard (CAS) 48 CFR 9905.502-40 requires consistency in allocating costs incurred for the same purpose.
 “All costs incurred for the same purpose, in like circumstances, are either direct costs only or indirect costs only with respect to final cost objectives.
 No final cost objective shall have allocated to it as an indirect cost any cost, if other costs incurred for the same purpose, in like circumstances, have been included as a direct cost of that or any other final cost objective.
 Further, no final cost objective shall have allocated to it as a direct cost any cost, if other costs incurred for the same purpose, in like circumstances, have been included in any indirect cost pool to be allocated to that or any other final cost objective.
-See University of Florida Policy on Charging Costs Directly to Sponsored Projects.
+See Charging Costs Directly or Indirectly to Sponsored Projects for more information.

 Modified Total Direct Costs –MTDC (200.68)